-Throughout the game, players will be trying to capture groups of their opponent’s pieces.
-The goal is to be the first to have captured at least one of each of the three piece types.
-There is no way to draw in this game.
+Players are trying to capture groups of their opponent’s pieces.
+The goal is to be the first to have captured at least one of each of their opponent’s three piece types.

-On their turn, the player must choose one of their pieces already on the game board and move it to an adjacent unoccupied space.
-After the move, the player must then add a piece from their supply that matches the type of the space they’ve moved onto, placing the new piece onto any unoccupied space on the game board.
-(The space they place the new piece onto does not have to match either the type of piece they moved, or the new type of piece they are placing.)
+On a turn, the player moves one of their pieces already on the gameboard one space to an adjacent unoccupied space.
+After they move, the player must add a piece from their supply matching the type of the space they moved onto, placing it onto any unoccupied space on the gameboard.

 Blither was inspired by the Abstract Games Magazine Unusual Board Spaces Game Design Competition, specifically, by the game Hox, which is described as an example for the competition.
 It was also inspired by Blooms, by Nick Bentley, and Slither, by Corey Clark.
 Mechanics from both games have been adapted here, and the name Blither is a portmanteau of the two.
 I am especially happy with this design because, at least to me, Blither also feels like both of those games.